antimof/UxPlay/README.txt

     with the option "uxplay -async", but there is then a 2 second latency imposed by iOS.

+-   If you are using UxPlay just to mirror the client's screen (without showing videos that need audio synchronized with video), it is best to use the option "uxplay -vsync no".

 -   Add any UxPlay options you want to use as defaults to a startup file `~/.uxplayrc` (see "`man uxplay`" or "`uxplay -h`" for format and other possible locations).
 In particular, if your system uses